 MENTAL HEALTH

 The safety and wellbeing of students are of the utmost importance to MSMS.
 In addition to physical maladies, MSMS recognizes that students may also have mental health concerns.
 Some of these concerns may be normal, transitional issues to the academic rigors and residential environment.
-Others may be of a more severe and long-term nature.
-Regardless of the specific concerns, MSMS always attempts to make reasonable and appropriate measures to accommodate students on an individual basis in the least restrictive environment.
+Others may be of a more severe.
+Regardless of the specific concerns, MSMS attempts to make reasonable and appropriate measures to accommodate students on an individual basis in the least restrictive environment.
 For example, a junior may be struggling with homesickness during the first nine weeks of the year, so this student might only need a few sessions with his/her school counselor to adjust to being a part of the MSMS community.
 Another student may be involved in a serious automobile accident, and he/she may need a referral to an outside mental health counselor and a physician for medication to cope successfully with the traumatic event.
 A student whose struggles lead to suicide ideation may require inpatient care for their stabilization and safety.

 MSMS counselors can help students be aware of methods and resources to improve mental health and combat brief periods of depression and anxiety.
 Students are encouraged to contact counselors or other MSMS faculty and staff for information on the resources MSMS can provide to resolve temporary mental health challenges.